 Read this: The 80 best Alexa commands

 Essentially, Alexa can recognize what kind of content you want and change its voice to match that.
 So if you want the news, Alexa will speak like now news anchors speak, emphasizing certain words.
-Amazon tells The Verge that it did this by using machine learning to analyze audio from news broadcasts.
+Amazon says that it did this by using machine learning to analyze audio from news broadcasts.
 You can hear the difference below.

 Alexa's newscaster voice is much better at giving the news a little bit of life, emphasizing certain syllables and words rather than keeping the same tone throughout.
 Alexa can also use its new contextual powers for Wikipedia.
 As it's an encyclopedia, Alexa will take a more neutral stance.